devnw/alog/README.md

 destinations consisting of destination log levels, timezone formatting strings and an io.Writer for the destination to be written to.

-The globaly available functions utilize a singleton implementation of a global logger that is initialized when the package is loaded.
+The globally available functions utilize a singleton implementation of a global logger that is initialized when the package is loaded.
 This global logger utilizes os.Stdout for INFO, DEBUG, TRACE, WARN, CUSTOM logs, and os.Stderr for ERROR, CRITICAL, FATAL as defined in the method Standard()